Discover Career Opportunities

 Find a Mentor to Get to the Next Level

-Finding a mentor is useful to gain insight into those areas in your teaching career where you may be coming up short.
-Someone with more years in the teaching profession or who is teaching the same subject matter can offer a fresh perspective on your working situation and show you how to take it to the next level.
+Finding a mentor is useful for gaining insight into areas in your teaching career where you may be short.
+Someone with more years in the teaching profession or teaching the same subject matter can offer a fresh perspective on your working situation and show you how to take it to the next level.
 They may also have some good advice for making your teaching profile stand out or suggestions for putting yourself in a better position to ask for a pay raise in your current role.

 Google Yourself & Go into Clean-up Mode

-As a teacher, you need to be mindful of your social media presence.
-When Googling your name, add the word “teacher” to see what comes up.
+As a teacher, you must be mindful of your social media presence.
+When Googling your name, add “teacher” to see what comes up.
 Google has a knack for finding many previous comments and past sins.
 Only some of these can be expunged or requested to be removed.
-If you find something really undesirable, you may have success contacting the administrator or webmaster of a website and asking them to take down a forum post.
+If you find something undesirable, you may have success contacting the administrator or webmaster of a website and asking them to take down a forum post.

 Once you search for yourself online, you’ll have a pretty good idea of what schools and colleges with your resume might be found when they look you up.
-Bear in mind, students will most likely be Googling their teacher as well!
+Remember that students will most likely be Googling their teacher as well!

 The Teaching Career (the series on school reform)